Women-In-Technology-ACC/GrabAByte/03 - Collaboration Basics I/3-CollaborationBasicsI.md

 ## Merges
 In GitHub, a **merge** refers to the process of combining changes from one branch (like a feature branch) to another branch (usually the main branch).

 Sometimes, when merging, Git may encounter merge conflicts.
-These occur when teh same lines of code in the same file have been modified in both branches.
+These occur when the same lines of code in the same file have been modified in both branches.
 You have three options:

   1. Accept the other programmer's code
   2. Overwrite their code with yours